 Open: Oct: 5th6th12th13th

-I love finding visual interest in the things that surround us in our lives: onions, garlic, chillis and figs in my kitchen, fish from the market in Normandy.
-It's no accident that most of the works I've sold have ended up on kitchen or dining room walls because food is definitely a feature, but I'm also very inspired by the wild flowers I see on countryside walks.
-In fact, cowslips and wild fennel have been a big thing for me this year.
+I love finding visual interest in the things that surround us in our lives: onions, garlic, chillis and figs in my kitchen, fish from the market.
+It's no accident that most of the works I've sold have ended up on kitchen walls because food is definitely a feature.
+I'm also very inspired by the wild flowers I see on country walks in Normandy and the cowslips and wild fennel I snapped with my phone have been a big thing for me this year.

 I like to simplify what I see into stylised forms that lend themselves to the sort of printmaking I do.
 People have been kind enough to say that I have an eye for composition, which - if true - certainly helps to support the overall visual impact.
 Last year was my first WAOH.
 I loved the experience and am looking forward to it again this year.

 Please note, I'm not opening the first weekend - just October 12 and 13.
-As I did last year, I will be donating a percentage of my profits to Project Harar.
+As I did last year, I will be donating a percentage of any profit I make to Project Harar.

 Ceramics Digital Drawing Glass Giclee Installation Jewellery Mixed Media